frozzare/simple-settings/README.md

 Simple settings
 ===========

-Simple settings page for your WordPress site!
+Simple settings pages for your WordPress site!